Lestibournes/Sparky/README.md

 Compile with:
 make

-Requires NCurses header files to compile.
+Requires ncurses header files to compile.
+In Ubuntu this means installing the libncurses-dev package.

 Run with:
 ./Sparky